-In the USA, there is no federal mandate for vaccine passports, nor are there any plans for a vaccine database, at this time.
+In the US, there is no federal mandate for vaccine passports for its own citizens.
 It is up to individual states to decide whether vaccine passports are to be rolled out.

 Each state’s vaccine passport (if available) may also vary in feature and form as they are being developed separately by different private companies, though they may have largely similar functions.

 The first state to introduce a vaccine passport was New York.
-Known as the “Excelsior Pass”, the passport may be attained if one has been fully vaccinated or has obtained a negative PCR or antigen test administered in New York.
+Known as the “Excelsior Pass”, the passport may be attained if one has been fully vaccinated or has obtained a negative PCR or antigen test administered in New York, New Jersey or Vermont.

 European Union (EU) countries

-Though officials have said that the Certificate is not a vaccine passport, it works essentially the same way.
-This is because the Certificate will enable people to travel freely across all countries in the EU.
+Though officials have said that the Certificate is not a vaccine passport, it works in essentially the same way.
+This is because the Certificate can exempt holders from quarantine restrictions in countries that recognise it.

 It is not necessary for one to be vaccinated to get the Certificate, as it can also be obtained by testing negative for COVID-19 or by recovering from COVID-19.

 The Certificate may be in a physical or digital form.
-Like many other vaccine passports, it also contains a QR code carrying encoded data that would be uploaded to a central system.
-This allows verification of the Certificate in other EU countries.
+Like many other vaccine passports, it also contains a QR code which can be stored in paper and digital form.